kjolley/BIGSdb_documentation/curate_submissions.rst

 Clicking this link takes you to the curation interface :ref:`single sequence upload page<single_allele_upload>`.
 The upload form will be filled with details from the submission.
-You will need to manually set the status from the dropdown list of values.
+You may wish to manually change the status from the dropdown list of values.

 .. image:: /images/curate_submissions/curate_submissions7.png